Most of the suggestions made for medical school applicants are applicable for dental school. See our Advice for Future Dentists.

 - Coursework: The requirements for dental school admission are similar to those for medical school.
-In addition, many dental schools now require a course in biochemistry.
 Students from any major who have completed these requirements can be admitted.
-Evidence of manual dexterity is also necessary (e.g., playing a musical instrument, crafting, painting, woodworking, etc.).
+Evidence of manual dexterity is also necessary (e.g., playing a musical instrument, crafting, painting, woodworking, etc).

 - Volunteering and shadowing: HPEC requires that students complete a minimum of 50 volunteer hours and a minimum of 50 shadowing hours.
 Check with the schools to which you are applying to see if they require more.
 Shadowing should involve experience in a dental office, dental clinic, or hospital setting working with dental-related specialties.

 - Research activities and teaching experience are considered favorably by most dental schools.

 - Personal statement: Students should begin writing a personal statement early in the junior year.
 Allow yourself plenty of time, because you should go through several drafts.
 You need to convince admission officers that you would make a great dentist.
 See our tips for writing a personal statement.

 - Testing: The Dental Admission Test (DAT) is required.
 This exam is computer based and you will receive your results immediately.
 It consists of four sections: Survey of Natural Sciences (Biology, General and Organic Chemistry); Reading Comprehension; Quantitative Reasoning; and Perceptual Ability.
 This test is sponsored by the American Dental Association.
 There are many commercially available review books with practice examinations as well as prep courses available — seek out options on our study/exam prep LinkTree.
 Most dental schools will not review your application until you take the DAT, so check the application deadlines and make sure you take it well ahead of time, certainly no later than October of the application year.
 You do NOT need to take the DAT before you submit your application.